 - You will be placed in a waiting area or cell.
 If the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- The first step is that you must answer a bunch of questions, such as what is your legal name, address, birth date and contact person.
+- The first step is that you must answer a bunch of questions, such as what your legal name is, address, birth date and contact person.

 - They’ll also ask you about your medical and mental history.

 - You will have a front and profile photo taken for your mugshot.

 - Any property you have will be taken from you and stored until you get discharged from jail.

 - You will be allowed to use the telephone to talk to a member of your family, friend, or bail bondsman.

 - If you are expected to be released quickly, you might be allowed to wear your own clothes, if not you will have to wear a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If you have, please tell your story so other people can learn from your experience.
 How long did it take to get processed?
 What was your treatment like?
 Can you share any secrets that will help others get through the process?